minprog/programming-1/10 Lectures/00 Week 0 Wednesday/10 Wednesday.md

 ### The Famous Phonebook Example

-  * Back in the days when phone numbers weren’t stored in cell phones, you might have actually had to look them up in a phonebook.
+  * Back in the days when phone numbers weren't stored in cell phones, you might have actually had to look them up in a phonebook.
 How did you go about that?
 If you wanted to look up someone with the last name "Smith," you could flip through the phonebook one page at a time.
-You don’t need to be a computer scientist to know that this is an inefficient approach.
+You don't need to be a computer scientist to know that this is an inefficient approach.

   * Instead, we could start by flipping to the middle of the phonebook.
 Now we break the problem into two.
-Since we know that "Smith" isn’t in the left half of the alphabet, we can literally tear the phonebook in half, throw away the left half of the phonebook, and leave ourselves with only the right half.
+Since we know that "Smith" isn't in the left half of the alphabet, we can literally tear the phonebook in half, throw away the left half of the phonebook, and leave ourselves with only the right half.
 Once again, we flip to the middle and find ourselves at "R." We can again throw away the left half.
 As we continue tearing the book in half and throwing away pieces of it, we will eventually be left with a single page on which the name "Smith" appears (assuming it was there in the first place).

   * How do these two approaches compare in terms of their times to solve the problem?
 In the graph below, the first steep line (`n` in red) represents the approach of turning one page at a time.
 The second steep line (`n/2` in yellow) represents a slightly improved approach of turning two pages at a time.
 The curve (`log n` in green) represents our "tear and throw away" approach.
-As the size of the problem grows, the time to solve that problem doesn’t grow nearly as fast.
+As the size of the problem grows, the time to solve that problem doesn't grow nearly as fast.
 In the context of this problem, `n` is the number of pages in the phonebook.
 As we go from 500 to 1000 to 2000 pages in the phonebook, we need only tear the phonebook in half one or two more times.

 ![Linear and logarithmic runtimes.][3]

 ### Counting People

-  * In order to illustrate programming examples, we’ll often use _pseudocode_.
+  * In order to illustrate programming examples, we'll often use _pseudocode_.
 Pseudocode is English-like syntax meant to represent a programming language.
 Check out [this TED-Ed video][4] which introduces the concept of an algorithm using pseudocode.

-  * Let’s take a look at another problem: counting the number of students in this lecture hall.
+  * Let's take a look at another problem: counting the number of students in this lecture hall.
 We can solve this problem using a very simple algorithm:

     1. stand up and assign yourself the number 1